bearlytools/claw/README.md

 ## Features

 - **Lazy Decoding** - Only decode fields when accessed, significantly improving performance for large messages
-- **Zero Heap Allocations** - Scalar type conversions require no heap allocations for languages that can support it
+- **Almost Zero Heap Allocations** - Scalar type conversions require no heap allocations for languages that can support it and heavy reuse of buffers to avoid future allocations
 - **No Re-encoding** - Unchanged messages can be forwarded without re-encoding overhead
 - **Message Patching** - Send and apply incremental patches instead of full messages
 - **Built-in RPC** - Supports TCP, HTTP/1.1, HTTP/2 and Unix Domain Sockets